+We have a definition problem in thyroid science and thyroid therapy.
 A lot of confusion stems from the many definitions the words “euthyroidism,” “hypothyroidism” and “hyperthyroidism.”
-These are terms that can be defined in many ways by doctors, patients, and even by thyroid researchers.
-We have a definition problem in thyroid… Read More ›
+These are terms that can be defined in many ways by doctors, patients, and… Read More ›

 Valentine’s day is a good day to attempt to promote kindness and tolerance toward people suffering from a rather invisible health condition.
 Thyroid disease.
 What better day than today to identify and attempt to remove a medical attitude that is… Read More ›